How to choose an essential oil brand:

 5 Most Important Essential Oils To Have in Your House:

-1.)
-Lavender Oil – is the ‘Swiss Army Knife' of essential oils.
-You can simply put 2-3 drops of Lavendar Oil in your hand, rub your hands together and take 3 deep inhalations.
+is the ‘Swiss Army Knife' of essential oils.
+You can simply put 2-3 drops of Lavender Oil in your hand, rub your hands together and take 3 deep inhalations.

 Uses of Lavender Oil: